DataKit API¶

 ¶

-Upload sourcemap files, this interface requires the RUM collector to be enabled.
+Upload the sourcemap file.
+This interface requires the RUM Collector to be enabled.

 Parameter | Description | Type |